-5. LESBIAN, GAY, BISEXUAL AND TRANSGENDER2
+5. LESBIAN, GAY, BISEXUAL, AND TRANSGENDER

-Pursuant to D.15-06-007, the following additional rules shall apply to LGBT business enterprises (also referred to as "LGBTBEs").
-By or before September 1, 2015, the Clearinghouse shall begin maintaining the database associated with the LGBTBEs for purposes of the Commission's Supplier Diversity Program.
+Pursuant to D.15-06-007 and D.22-04-035, these rules shall apply to LGBT business enterprises (also referred to as "LGBTBEs").
+By or before September 1, 2015 and thereafter, the Clearinghouse shall maintain a database associated with the LGBTBEs for purposes of the Commission's Supplier Diversity Program.
+To the extent permitted by law, utilities and other covered entities shall include LGBT business enterprises in annual reports and annual plans.

-6. IMPLEMENTATION BY UTILITIES AND OTHER COVERED ENTITIES
+6. IMPLEMENTATION

-Each utility and other covered entity shall design and implement a program to ensure that eligible suppliers in the Commission's Supplier Diversity Program are encouraged to become eligible suppliers of products and services to the utilities and other covered entities subject to GO 156.
+Each utility and other covered entity shall design and implement a program to ensure that eligible suppliers in the Commission's Supplier Diversity Program are encouraged to become eligible suppliers of products and services to the utilities and other covered entities.
 Nothing in GO 156 authorizes or permits a utility or other covered entity to utilize set-asides, preferences, or quotas in the administration of its program in compliance with GO 156.
 The utility or other covered entity retains authority to use its legitimate business judgment to select the supplier for a particular contract.

 6.1.
-Internal Program Development by Utilities and Other Covered Entities
+Internal Program Development and Employee Training

-Each utility or other covered entity shall maintain an appropriately sized staff to provide overall direction and guidance and to implement their own program requirements consistent with the Commission's Supplier Diversity Program.
-Each utility and other covered entity shall provide the email address and telephone number of a contact person on the website of the utility or other covered entity in a prominent location so that eligible suppliers and applicants are able to obtain more information about these internal programs.
+Each utility or other covered entity shall maintain an appropriately sized staff to provide overall direction and guidance and to implement their own program requirements consistent with the Commission's Supplier Diversity Program and applicable law.
+Each utility and other covered entity shall provide an email address and telephone number on the website of the utility or other covered entity in a prominent location so that eligible suppliers and applicants are able to promptly obtain more information about these internal programs.

-- 6.1.1.
-Each utility or other entity shall ensure that its staff with procurement responsibilities receive training in the implementation of the Commission's Supplier Diversity Program. - 6.2.
-External Outreach by Utilities and Other Covered Entities
+Each utility or other entity shall ensure that its staff with procurement responsibilities receive training in the implementation of the Commission's Supplier Diversity Program.

+6.2.
+External Outreach and Activities

-Each utility or other covered entity shall implement an outreach program to inform and recruit eligible suppliers to apply for procurement contracts.
+To the extent permitted by law, each utility or other covered entity shall implement an outreach program to inform and recruit eligible suppliers to apply for procurement contracts.